Using style formatting to unlock your emails

 While original emails were plain text only, you can use things like bold and colour to get your message across.

 There are several ways to format the text in e-mails that can dramatically improve them.

-Italics should be used to explain how to speak the text (which words to emphasize - e.g. "Do you really want me to do that?") and also for books, and names of things.
+Italics should be used to explain how to speak the text (which words to emphasize - e.g. "Do you really want me to do that?") and can also be used for the names of things, such as books.

-Avoid underlying text, because it gets confused with hyperlinks.
+Avoid underlining text, because it gets confused with hyperlinks.

 Use color carefully and rarely - you should only use red and green.
 Red for things that are vitally important, warnings, or that something is wrong.
 Green for things that are okay, passed or within acceptable limits.

 Many e-mail programs block images from automatically showing, so the receiver may not even see the

 message as you intended.
 If you want to include a photo or image, just attach it to the e-mail and write "see attached photo" in the text.